Binding Off Mittens

 Step 5: Pull tight.

 In many mitten knitting patterns, like my basic knit mittens pattern, you will have an open gap at the base of the thumb when you have finished knitting.
-Closing this gap is simple if you understand the duplicate stitch.
+Closing this gap is simple if you use the duplicate stitch.
+A duplicate stitch follows and mimics the pattern of the knitting to seamlessly blend with your work.
 Below I will show you how I close the thumb gap on mittens using the yarn tail to duplicate the stitch pattern.

 Put the yarn tail that remains on the gap at the base of the thumb onto a darning needle.